 Work with the training provider to enrol the apprentice onto the identified standard.

-Liaise with organisational human resources teams to ensure apprentices are set up with the Digital Apprentice Scheme (DAS) to enable draw down from the levy to cover the cost of the training fees.
+Liaise with organisational human resources teams to ensure apprentices are set up with the Digital Apprentice Scheme (AS) to enable draw down from the levy to cover the cost of the training fees.

 Apprentice is inducted into the relevant team as per organisational process.